DAVEntertainment/cloud/packages/README.md

-# Cloud thirdparties build scripts
+# cloud thirdparties binaries
+this directory is reserved for other binaries branch of `cloud`